DetwaB/template-website/README.md

-# Template Website
+# Robert Hughes Website

-This is a template website project that can be used as a starting point for building modern web applications.
+This is my personal website repository.
+The website is built using HTML and CSS, featuring a clean and modern design.

+## Structure

+- `index.html` - Main webpage
+- `styles.css` - Styling for the website

+## Features

+- Responsive design
+- Clean and modern layout
+- Easy navigation
+- Mobile-friendly

 ## Getting Started

-To get started with this project:

-1. Clone the repository
+1. Clone this repository
-2. Install dependencies (if any)
+2. Open `index.html` in your web browser
-3. Start the development server
+3. Start customizing the content to your needs

-## Features

-- Modern web design
-- Responsive layout
-- Easy to customize

-## Contributing

-Feel free to contribute to this project by submitting pull requests or opening issues.

 ## License

-This project is open source and available under the MIT License.
+All rights reserved © 2024 Robert Hughes